 Extended Range

-With six open water dives, extensive in-water practice, and a focus on safety and redundancy, you’ll be prepared to take on complex dives with confidence and control.
+With six open water training dives, extensive in-water practice, and a strong focus on safety and redundancy, you’ll be fully prepared to tackle complex dives with confidence and control.

 Twinset

 Twinsets are the traditional backbone of technical diving.
-With two back-mounted cylinders and a manifold system, they offer a symmetrical, solid setup that keeps your trim stable, offers unparalled balance and gas management straightforward.
+With two back-mounted cylinders connected by a manifold, they provide a symmetrical, solid setup that that keeps your trim stable, offers unparalled balance and straightforward gas management.

 Perfect for divers who prefer a single unit on their back and want seamless access to both tanks through the manifold.
-Also has less of a learning curve from traditional single tank recreational diving.
+Twinsets also offer an easier transition from single-tank recreational diving.

 Sidemount